JBShady/COD5-Remastered/README.md

 * (Upgraded) Decreased reserve ammo from 700 to 690 so it is actually divisible by the drum mag capacity (115)

 #### STG-44
+* Slightly buffed damage to better fit being in the rifle weapon category
 * Fixed capitalization of the "t" to be lowercase for historical accuracy
 * (Upgraded) Updated model to remove metal gaps without silver etching